Murder of Naomi Smith: Witnesses

-Early in the investigation, Police focused on witness statements from people who had been in the area at the time Smith went missing.
+Early in the investigation, police focused on witness statements from people who had been in the area at the time Smith went missing.
 One witness, a motorist, reported seeing Smith standing close to the post box as if she were waiting for someone.

 A young girl who lived on the road opposite the post box stated that she had seen Smith post the letter and then continue walking past the post box for a short distance.
 After walking for a few steps, she paused and then turned back toward the direction of the post box.
-After passing the post box, the young witness said that she saw Smith pause at the entrance to an alley way, known locally as "the jitty", before walking down the alleyway and out of sight.
+After passing the post box, the young witness said that she saw Smith pause at the entrance to an alleyway, known locally as "the jitty", before walking down the alleyway and out of sight.
 This footpath led behind the houses of Bretts Hall Estate towards the recreation ground where she was later discovered.
 Friends said that it was possible for her to reach her home that way, but it was unlikely that she would have chosen to go that way after dark.

 A cyclist who had been cycling along the main road reported seeing a man running out from the jitty.
 The man was described as being aged twenty to twenty five, of athletic build and with short blond hair that looked bleached and spiky on top.